As a child, I loved to read.

 2016 – 2017: I take up a daily investigative practice of Shadow Yoga.
 It begins with a series of workshops with founder Shandor Remete, and senior teacher Emma Balnaves.
 I continue study under the guidance of Akiko Ueda.

 2017 – present: I am introduced to White Tiger Qigong, via Certified Instructor Kamau Abayomi.
 I shift my daily investigative practice to Qigong.
 In February of 2018, I attend a three-week training with founder Tevia Feng.
 In May I become a Certified Instructor of White Tiger Qigong.

 Present Teaching Methodology & Investigations

 From 2012, I took on an axiom of my first philosophy teacher, Bruce Lee, who said, “My style is no style.”
-From that decision, I turned my attention to synthesizing all that I have learned in two decades of study and practice of various styles of Hatha Yoga, tempered this with the fire of my own insights and discoveries from that practice and study, and further refined those understandings with the philosophical wisdom teachings I have digested and assimilated from my studies with Paul, thus far.
+From that decision, I turned my attention to synthesizing all that I have learned in two decades of study and practice of various styles of Hatha Yoga, and tempered this with the fire of my own insights and discoveries from that practice and study.
+My practice and teaching are further refined from my present immersive practice and study of Qigong and Chinese Medicine.
+All of this is then gathered around and grounded into a solid pillar of a decade of Neelakantha Meditation and the philosophical wisdom teachings I have digested and assimilated from my studies with Paul, thus far.